 How will it save me money?

-As a smart meter sends you real-time electricity and gas usage, you’ll be able to adapt your monthly energy usage to ensure that you’re not using too much.
-If your heating or air conditioning usage is causing your consumption to skyrocket, you’ll be able to see this in real time, rather than getting a shock at the end of the month when you receive your bill.
+As a smart meter shows you real-time electricity and gas usage, you’ll be able to adapt your monthly energy usage to ensure you’re not using too much.
+If turning on the heating or air conditioning is causing your consumption to skyrocket, you’ll be able to see this is real time, rather than getting a shock when your bill comes at the end of the month.
+Unexpected high gas and electricity bills are one of the more common reasons why people turn to convenient online loans, but by keeping an eye on what appliances cause the pennies to rise you can ensure your bill fits within your budget.
 We’ve also compiled a list of tips for saving on your energy costs that can cut your bills further.

 As energy usage is sent automatically to your energy supplier, you’ll no longer receive estimated bills.
 You’ll only pay for what you use.
 The government claims that the roll-out will provide the UK with annual savings of £300 million in 2020, rising to £1.2 billion by 2030.

 How much do they cost?

 Smart meters and their installation are completely free of charge!